quora/asynq/README.rst

 asynchronous functions yields one or more Futures, it cedes control the asynq scheduler, which will resolve the futures that were yielded and continue running the function after the futures have been computed.

-Returning a value from an asynchronous function is hard in Python 2 because generators are not allowed to return a value. ``asynq`` provides the special ``result()`` function that can be used to return a value from an asynchronous function; it is implemented by raising a custom exception that is caught by the scheduler.
-At Quora, we instead use a patched Python 2 binary that does support returning a value from a generator.

 The framework requires usage of the ``@asynq()`` decorator on all asynchronous functions.
 This decorator wraps the generator function so that it can be called like a normal, synchronous function.